 Because you can't flush anything down the toilet except the business, all paper goes into the small waste bin that's usually close to the toilet paper for easy access.

 Westerners have a very trained muscle memory from a lifetime of wiping and throwing in one complete swoop, so you have to consciously remind yourself to move your arm over and throw the paper into the can instead of simply dropping it in.

-You'll encounter these potty rules in most Southeast Asian countries, with the exception of ultra modern Singapore, but they have their own crazy rules, even for the toilet.
+You'll encounter these potty rules in most Southeast Asian countries, with the exception of ultra modern Singapore, but they have serious rules, even for the toilet.

 After some practice, it will just become a new habit you've acquired in addition to your new self-hosing abilities and then you'll practically be a whole new person with a new set of skills.

 And everyone loves people with skills so it's a win-win!